Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 \subsection{Inclusion and exclusion quantifiers}

-In this subsection we will consider inclusion and exclusion relations from a new perspective.
+Here we will consider inclusion and exclusion relations from a new perspective.
 Instead of having atomic formulas that express them, we embed these relations to the truth conditions of quantifiers.
 By this approach, we are aiming to obtain a logic that has similar relationship with INEX, as there is between IF-logic and dependence logic.

-In this section will define inclusion and exclusion versions for both existential and universal quantifiers.
+We will define inclusion and exclusion versions for both existential and universal quantifiers.
 We will also show that we can express them by using inclusion and exclusion atoms, and thus use them freely as abbreviations in INEX.
-Before giving the actual definitions, we will consider what kind of semantics would be intuitive for such operators.
+Before giving the actual definitions, we first consider what kind of semantics would be intuitive for such operators.

-In independence friendly logic we can use so-called IF-quantifiers which state that the values given for a quantified variable are independent of the values of certain other variables.
-It would be essentially equivalent to define ``dependence friendly'' quantifiers (\cite{Vaananen07}) which state that the values for a quantified variable is allowed to depend only on a certain set of variables.
-Dependence atoms of dependence logic (\cite{Vaananen07}) state a the same property about the values of variables in a team on an atomic level.